vria/symfony-security-component-use/README.md

 The slides are available [on my slideshare](https://fr.slideshare.net/VladyslavRiabchenko/scurisation-de-vos-applications-web-laide-du-composant-security-de-symfony).

-### Task 1 :
+### Task 1

-Authenticate each request to the application using an identifier and a password.
+*Authenticate each request to the application using an identifier and a password.*

 To facilitate the task we expose a "front controller" to the user.
 This is a single PHP file through which all requests are processed.